Carpet Moth Control

 In a small number of cases, replacement carpets are the only economically feasible option.

-Before you remove affected carpets and re-lay new ones, you should consider a band treatment of residual insecticide around the edges of the room.
+Before removing affected carpets to re-lay new ones, consider an insecticidal band treatment around the perimeter of the room.
+Band-treatments consist of residual insecticide sprayed around the edges of the room.